 - 3-4 Small pickled cucumbers

 - Any Salad Dressing (Thousand Island)

 - Basil & garlic seasoning

-Here’s the easy part… drop the ingredients 1 – 7 into a big bowl, add the salad dressing… mix.
+- Here's the easy part… drop the ingredients from smoked salmon to pickled cucumbers in a big bowl, add the salad dressing… mix.
 Use your hands to mix well for 1 minute, then serve for two.
 Top with seasoning – you can use your favourite ones.
 Voila – a healthy salad!